lambrospetrou/oxford-msc/plain-text/ch-serialization.md

 It is important to mention that I use **binary** read and write methods during serialization and deserialization and for each children count I use 32-bit unsigned integer values whereas for the actual values I use the corresponding number of bytes required for that attribute data type (i.e. _double_ = sizeof(double) = 8 bytes).

-Now you can imagine that the serialization of a factorization is just a sequence of _children counts_ followed by the corresponding values.
-As I said, the important benefit of this serialization is that I just store the absolute minimum information required to recover the representation.
+The serialization of a factorization is just a sequence of _children counts_ followed by their corresponding values.
+As I said, the important benefit of this serialization technique is that I just store the absolute minimum information required to recover the representation.

-**Simple Serializer** assumes that we already deserialized the Factorization Tree (discussed previously) and we can use it to infer the structure of the representation.
+Moreover, **Simple Serializer** assumes that we already deserialized the Factorization Tree (discussed previously) and we can use it to infer the structure of the representation.

 #### Algorithms

 **Simple Serializer**

 ```
-// @node: the starting node of our serialization (usually the root of the representation)
+// @node: the starting node of our serialization (usually the root of the factorization)
-// @fTree: the Factorization Tree to be used as guide
+// @fTree: the factorization tree to be used as guide
-// @out: the outpout stream into which we will write the serialization (can be file, socket, memory stream, etc.)
+// @out: the outpout stream to write the serialization (file, socket, memory stream, etc.)
 dfs_save(FRepNode *node, FactorizationTree *fTree, ostream *out) {
     Operation *op = (Operation*)node;